 You are not allowed to alter the design in any way, or have someone else do it without my permission, no matter how small the change is.

 Using bits and pieces of the original cover is strictly forbidden without my permission.
 If you are changing cover designers for a series, I’m okay with the new artist matching my cover, but there is a fine line between matching and copying.
 Absolutely no copy/paste.
 Legal action will be taken if it happens.
+Please direct your new cover designer to this FAQ page if they have any doubts.

 And finally, you are not allowed to claim the design as your own.